 Changes in Technology and Nuclear Doctrines Go Hand-in-Hand

 The shift of change in technology lead to the catastrophe of the world wars in 1914-1918 and 1939-1945.
-It is technology that has changed the dynamics of war.
+It is the technology that has changed the dynamics of war.
 WWII ended with the creation of the nuclear bomb which gave the same strategic edge as strategic bombing.
 With the help of technology, man reached the goal he desired to achieve.